istio/istio.io/docs/concepts/attributes.md

 A given Istio deployment has a fixed vocabulary of attributes that it understands.
 The specific vocabulary is determined by the set of attribute producers being used in the deployment.
-The primary attribute producer in Istio is the proxy, although specialized mixer adapters and services can also introduce attributes.
+The primary attribute producer in Istio is Envoy, although specialized Mixer adapters and services can also introduce attributes.

 The common baseline set of attributes available in most Istio deployments is defined [here]({{site.baseurl}}/docs/reference/attribute-vocabulary.html).